IainJackson90/pp4-holiday-dreams/README.md

 # Features

-Each Feature was designed to be as user friendly as possible with a clear direction of what is expected from them trough use of visual notifications
+Each Feature was designed to be as user friendly as possible with a clear direction of what is expected from them through use of visual notifications
-All these feature ma differ dependant on the size of the device being used to view the web app
+All these feature may differ depending on the size of the device being used to view the web app

 ## Existing Features